jundalisay/superb/content/en/research/kepler/harmony/book-4/chapter-01.md

 ---

 Being on the point of examining the essence of the harmonies, I find myself in doubt whether it will be clearer

 Is it better to seek the opinions of the ancients first on and then to compare them with mine, or to start by expounding my own opinion.

-The former method in philosophy is accepted by everyone, and is frequently recommended by Aristotle: the latter seems more suitable for the matter in hand.
+The former method in philosophy is accepted by everyone, and is frequently recommended by Aristotle:

+the latter seems more suitable for the matter in hand.

 For few have attempted to examine the nature of the harmonies as a class; and if anything has been said on the substance of the mathematical types and classes, whatever can be applied to the harmonies as a class must necessarily in the philosophy of the Gentiles be full of obscurity, and on that account the mind of the reader must be tossed with doubt between love for such pretty theories and suspicion of falsehood.

-In the company of Christians, and for anyone who embraces with a firm faith the sacrosanct mystery of the Trinity and the origin of all things in the Mosaic story, the heads of the examination can both be ex­ pounded more clearly, and find the minds of readers more inclined to believe them.
+In the company of Christians, and for anyone who embraces with a firm faith the sacrosanct mystery of the Trinity and the origin of all things in the Mosaic story, the heads of the examination can both be expounded more clearly, and find the minds of readers more inclined to believe them.

 Therefore, to organize the procedure for stating them, we shall have to start with the classification.
 For sensible harmony, or things which are analogous to it,is one thing, harmony which is apart from and purified of sensible things is another.

 The former are many, both in respect of their subjects, which are different in kind, and individually; but genuine harmony which is apart from sensible subjects is one and the same in whatever kind.
 For instance, the harmony which arises from double proportion is one and the same kind.